ZivaVatra/flac2all/USAGE-CLUSTERED.md

 At the end the master program will collate all the results, check that the number of conversion tasks issued matches the results, and report back to the end user.

-The system is dynamic, you can add and remove worker during the process.
+The system is dynamic, you can add and remove workers during the process.
 Note that you must do a clean exit of the flac2all_worker, otherwise you may lose some tasks.
+The easiest way it to hit "Ctrl-C" in the terminal, but a normal SIGTERM would work as well.

 ## Output ##

 In the example above, we specified multiple codecs at once "vorbis,mp3,test", which means flac2all will convert to mp3 and vorbis at the same time, while also doing a test on each and every flac file (outputting ".ana" files).

 The output structure would create a subfolder for each codec.
 In the case of our example, it would look like this:
 ```